Health & Wellbeing

 If you ever feel fraught with self-doubt, it is essential that you understand the underlying cause.
 If left unattended, these insecurities can build up and seep into your everyday life, negatively impacting your personal and professional ambitions.

-Self-affirmation is an effective technique for building a healthy self-identity.
 Self-affirmations are positive acts used to challenge negative thoughts – enabling you to move beyond threats to your self-identity.
 Research shows that self-affirmation can lower anxiety, stress and rumination.
-It is also beneficial for improving academic performance and health.
 But how do you practice self-affirmation?

 Practising self-affirmation can be a simple process.
-All you need to do is give yourself constant encouragement and self-compassion in moments where you may be facing hardship.
+All you need to do is encourage yourself and practice self-compassion in moments where you may be facing hardship.
 These can be verbal reminders like saying something positive to yourself each morning or physical reminders such as leaving positive notes on your desk at work.
-When combined, these positive reminders will cheer you up and help accept yourself for who you are.
+When combined, these positive reminders will lift your mood and help accept yourself for who you are.

 Mindfulness is the practice of focusing your attention solely on the current moment.
-Being mindful can be beneficial for numerous mental health conditions, helping reduce stress and social anxiety.
-Like self-reflection, mindfulness practises allow you to take a step back, away from the stress and worries of everyday life – enabling you to understand why you feel the way you do.
+Being mindful can be beneficial for numerous mental health conditions, by helping to reduce stress and social anxiety.
+Like self-reflection, mindfulness practises allow you to take a step back, away from the stress and worries of everyday life and enable you to understand why you feel the way you do.

 Mindfulness is about focusing on your environment.
 It involves relaxing, meditating, and concentrating on sounds or thoughts.
 Mindfulness exercises can be as short as 60 seconds or as long as an hour.
 During this time, you can become more aware of yourself and your surroundings.

 Dealing with self-identity can be overwhelming.
 If you feel ready, you should consider talking to a mental health professional.
-According to a UK survey, approximately 1.02 million people entered treatment for mental illness last year.
-These figures indicate that treatment is a common pathway for many people.
+According to NHS statistics , approximately 1.4 million people were in contact with mental health services last year.
+These figures show that more people are recognising the value of professional mental health support and are overcoming the stigma of mental health discussion.

 Those wishing to seek treatment should not feel ashamed.
 Talking to a professional can take a lot of trust and courage.
 It can also be a step in the right direction.
 Through counselling, you can explore who you are, identify your values and work on your wellbeing.